Ayushi271/Face_Recognition_System/README.md

 5: The coding of the page is stored in the corona_cases.py.

-6: It is highly recommended to run the file via index.py otherwise there be difference in size of window size if you open it directly due to import of pywhatkit in another file of python.
+6: It is highly recommended to run the file via index.py otherwise there will be difference in size of window size if you open it directly due to import of pywhatkit in another file of python.